-9 This view is also echoed by leading practitioners.
+10 This view is also echoed by leading practitioners.
 For example, in 2019 Bill Gates said: "Divestment, to date, probably has reduced about zero tonnes of emissions.
 It's not like you've capital-starved [the] people making steel and gasoline."
 Larry Fink, the chief executive officer of BlackRock put forward a similar argument in his 2022 letter to CEOs: "Divesting from entire sectors - or simply passing carbon-intensive assets from public markets to private markets - will not get the world to net zero.
 And BlackRock does not pursue divestment from oil and gas companies as a policy."

-10 The application of exclusionary screening is also predicted to result in lower returns for pro-social shareholders (Heinkel, Kraus, and Zechner 2001; Luo and Balvers 2017; Zerbib 2020).
+11 The application of exclusionary screening is also predicted to result in lower returns for pro-social shareholders (Heinkel et al., 2001; Luo and Balvers, 2017; Zerbib, 2022).

-11 A leading example is the "Divestment Facts" campaign of the Independent Petroleum Association of America (IPAA).
+12 A leading example is the "Divestment Facts" campaign of the Independent Petroleum Association of America (IPAA).
 See infra, Section 3.3.

-12 Edmans, Levit, and Schneemeier (2022) argue that divestment is inferior to "tilting" or "best in class" strategies; they argue that once divestment has occurred the target company no longer has a financial incentive to change behaviour.
+13 Edmans, Levit, and Schneemeier (2022) argue that divestment is inferior to "tilting" or "best in class" strategies; they argue that once divestment has occurred the target company no longer has a financial incentive to change behaviour.